Kikoku/web-integration-api-docs/source/includes/_requirements.md

 ## Integrated Partner Program

 The use of this API requires that you are enrolled in our Integrated Partner Program.
-To find out more information or to enroll, please contact us at <a href="mailto: IntegratedPartners@coxautoinc.com"> IntegratedPartners@coxautoinc.com</a> or <a href="https://forms.dealer.com/integrated-partner-program.htm" target="_blank">fill out this form</a>.
+To find out more information or to enroll, please contact us at <a href="mailto:IntegratedPartners@coxautoinc.com"> IntegratedPartners@coxautoinc.com</a> or <a href="https://forms.dealer.com/integrated-partner-program.htm" target="_blank">fill out this form</a>.

 Once enrolled, you will be provided with an integration key to use when making API calls.